-We put Christ at the centre of our lives
+We put Christ at the centre of our lives...in how we think, speak and act

 St Philip Neri with St Bede believes that Religious Education is the foundation of our teaching.
 Our Catholic beliefs and values inspire and unify every aspect of our school life.
 Religious Education is linked to all of our teaching and the key areas of the children's learning.
 We provide opportunities for children to develop their faith, spirituality and knowledge of scripture and Jesus' teaching.